pb24578/git-cheat-sheet/README.md

 - This allows for your commits to show under your GitHub account
 - You can also use your favorite text editor's (such as VSCode) version control integration to automatically connect to your GitHub account using OAuth

+If you mess up anything when using git, you can follow this guide: https://ohshitgit.com/

 # Initiating Repository
 ### 1. Init
 There is no need to use commands such as ```git init``` to initiate a repository.
 Simply go to GitHub and initiate the repository there.